timothygmitchell/Classification_Using_High_Dimensional_Cancer_Data/README.md

 # Classification-High-Dimensional-Cancer-Data

+This repository contains code as well as a formal PDF report summarizing findings.

+Here I analyze high-dimensional cancer data in a data set containing 569 observations of 30 features.
+Each observation represents a tumor sample from a benign or malignant breast cancer tumor.

-This project showcases a variety of techniques in high-dimensional data analysis, including classification (quadratic discriminant analysis, random forests), dimension reduction (principal component analysis), and multivariate tests of mean vectors.
+I implement a variety of methods in multivariate analysis, including classification (quadratic discriminant analysis and random forests), dimension reduction (PCA), and inference of mean vectors.

-I find that separation of tumor classes (benign, malignant) is visible in 2D principal component space.

-A key component of this analysis is evaluating assumptions such as multivariate normality, equality of variances, and absence of multicollinearity.
+To assess assumptions, I investigate multicollinearity, multivariate normality, and equality of variances.

-For QDA, I use misclassification rate and jackknifing to evaluate model error.
-For random forests, I use out-of-bag error.
-I implement a parameter search to identify the best possible model.
-Both QDA and random forest achieve high accuracy.
+To evaluate model error, I use misclassification rate and jackknifing (for QDA) and out-of-bag error (for random forests).
+I implement a parameter search to identify the best possible random forest model.

+I find that QDA and random forest perform well in classification.
+In addition, PCA successfully reduces the number of dimensions necessary to discriminate between classes.
+PCA reveals partial separation of tumor classes with only two principal components.